21 May 2026

 • Institutions that already operate under a sector-specific definition – such as insurers, asset managers and investment firms – apply their own definition.

-• Institutions encountering the concept for the first time, including payment institutions, e-money institutions, and financial service providers, are expected to determine for themselves which employees qualify as identified staff.
-For these entities, the general concepts of the banking definition can (and should) of course serve as a good indicator for regulatory expectations of the staff members who are to be included as identified staff.
+• Institutions encountering the concept of identified staff for the first time, including payment institutions, e-money institutions, and financial service providers, are expected to determine for themselves which employees qualify as identified staff.
+For these entities, the general concepts of the banking definition can of course serve as a good indicator for regulatory expectations of the staff members who are to be included as identified staff.

 Availability of relevant exceptions

-Existing exceptions to the bonus cap and other remuneration rules remain available; these importantly include the possibility to increase variable remuneration up to 100% (or 200% with shareholder approval) on an individual basis, provided that
+Existing exceptions to the bonus cap and other remuneration rules remain available; these importantly include the possibility to increase variable remuneration up to 100% (or 200% with shareholder approval) on an individual basis in exceptional cases, provided that

 • on average, the variable remuneration within the aggregate captured employee pool does not exceed 20% (known as CAO-uitzondering), and